Riskified/dynamic-environment-docs/docs/getting-started/installation.md

   [ ... ]
 ```

-For further customization you should check the comments in the values file and compare them
-to [custom settings](../references/custom-settings.md) (for more details).
+For more extensive customization, refer to the comments in the values file and compare them to the [custom settings](../references/custom-settings.md) for in-depth details.

-Once you're done editing run (within the `helm` directory):
+Once you've finished making your edits, execute the following command (from within the `helm` directory):

 ```shell
 # you can edit this command to set values or specify alternative settings file